fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 	Let us again take the example of India.
 Cryptocurrencies when made legal in India would have a 30% conversion fee, you'd have to pay a 30% tax to the government for converting the cryptocurrency.
 It wouldn't make sense for India to allow the platform to run without a conversion fee.
 Also, there are a lot of other, well-established platforms playing in the same field and pitching and hitting hard in these areas. *(CoinDCX, Coinbase, etc)*

 1. **Present operating scenario in foreign exchange platforms.** The existing exchange platforms are extremely secure, well-established, and highly efficient.
 The working and operation of these platforms are governed by international laws.
-The current implementation of Sovereign Wallet doesn't include any gas fees for transactions.
+The current implementation of MetaMUI Wallet doesn't include any gas fees for transactions.
 It'd either have to tie up with an exchange platform or would have to come up with some other way to convince a country to let it handle all of its transactions.
 Either way, it would be both cost ineffective solutions.
-With private blockchains and 0 gas fees, Sovereign Wallet will be having a hard time trying to carry out free transactions across the globe.
+With private blockchains and 0 gas fees, MetaMUI Wallet will be having a hard time trying to carry out free transactions across the globe.
 The organization, at first, would have to pay for the mining and electricity and on top of that would have to pay the cross-border payment fees too.

 ## A better direction